nedzik/rally-on-gcp/python/readme.md

   from 07/01/2020 till 11/29/2020 for a ~150 strong org takes about 30 minutes due to how Rally navigates its object graph.

-## Testing Cloud Function Handler for Scheduler
+## Testing Cloud Function handler for Scheduler

 It is still WIP, only printing the Rally items that have changed within the scan window.
 One can run it outside of GCP by following these steps: